More than £104 million is currently being invested into the region’s economy to create thousands of homes and jobs thanks to the Marches Growth Deal.

-The latest award of Growth Deal 3 funding was announced in March 2017 providing a boost of £21.9 million for the Marches to help create jobs, support businesses and encourage growth through the following projects.
+The latest award of Growth Deal 3 funding was announced in March 2017 providing a boost of £21.9 million for the Marches with a focus on innovation and skills, to help create jobs, support businesses and encourage growth through the following projects.

-- The New Model in Technology and Engineering University, Herefordshire
+- The New Model Institute in Technology and Engineering, Herefordshire

 - Newport Innovation and Enterprise Package, Newport, Telford & Wrekin